-Having a good mix of different types of credit, like mortgages and student loans, can improve your score—so long as you pay on time.
-On the other hand, missed payments will hurt it.
+Having a good mix of different types of credit, like mortgages and student loans, can improve your scores—so long as you pay on time.
+On the other hand, missed payments will hurt them.

 FICO scores generally range from 300 to 850.
-The higher your credit score, the more likely it is that you'll qualify for a loan or credit.
+The higher your credit score, the more likely you'll qualify for a loan or credit.
 It also might mean you'll get a better interest rate and favorable payment terms.

 Another type of credit score is VantageScore.
 The credit reporting agencies created this score to compete with FICO.
+VantageScore also has different scoring models, like the 3.0 and 4.0 models.
 VantageScore used to have a different range of scores than FICO, but now it uses the same range—300 to 850.

-While FICO doesn't divulge exactly how it mathematically calculates credit scores, it considers the following factors (the approximate weight FICO assigns to each factor is in parentheses):
+While FICO doesn't divulge exactly how it mathematically calculates credit scores, it considers the following factors (with the approximate weight FICO assigns to each factor in parentheses):

-If your score is low, you might have a hard time convincing a creditor to make you an affordable loan or any loan at all.
+If your score is low, you might have difficulty convincing a creditor to make you an affordable loan or any loan.
 But just as your credit history can vary depending on which credit reporting agency produced the report, so can your credit scores.
 It's possible to have a relatively high score with one scorer and a somewhat lower score with another, just as you might have a good credit report with one agency and a muddied record containing errors or inaccurate information with another.

 The rules regarding when creditors must provide your credit score are complicated.
 So, the best policy is to ask for more information whenever a creditor denies you credit, offers credit terms less favorable than those you requested (or think you deserve), reduces your credit limit, or cancels your credit card.